-Ostroff Injury Law has obtained million-dollar recoveries for families across Pennsylvania for over 30 years.
+Ostroff Godshall Injury and Accident Lawyers has obtained million-dollar recoveries for families across Pennsylvania for over 30 years.
 In fact, Jon Ostroff is one of the few lawyers in America who has helped more than 30,000 Pennsylvania accident victims over the past 30 years.
 In one recent case, our firm obtained a settlement of over $7.5 million for family members who were injured in a rural highway crash that occurred in central Pennsylvania.

 Car accidents are the most common cause of personal injuries in Pennsylvania by far.
 However, these collisions also make for some of the most complicated personal injury claims.
 Whether you want to maximize the compensation you can get through the insurance company for the at-fault driver or from your own insurance policy, you need help from a skilled personal injury lawyer.
 Our firm will provide crucial guidance during settlement negotiations with insurance companies and legal proceedings.

 “No fault” insurance is the law in Pennsylvania.
 The term “no fault” refers to the application of benefits from the injured victim’s policy in a Pennsylvania car crash.